 The Physical Solution permits Phelan to pump up to 1,200 AFY from the Basin and deliver the pumped water outside of the Basin for use in the Phelan service area if that amount of water is available without causing material injury and provided that Phelan pays a replacement water assessment.
 (Physical Solution, ¶6.4.1.2.)
-However, evidence admitted during the sixth phase of trial established that approximately 630 AFY of the water Phelan pumps from Well 14 is used within the watershed and the portion of its service area overlying the Basin.
-To be consistent with Section 6.4 of the Physical Solution, which permits several parties to extract water from within the Adjudication Area free of replacement assessment for use beyond the Adjudication Area but within the Basin's watershed, Phelan is entitled to extract 630 AFY from the Adjudication Area free of replacement assessment.
-This allocation and any remaining assessment are fair and reasonable in light of findings made by the Court.
+This allocation and the correlating assessment are fair and reasonable in light of findings made by the Court.